PatohMrun/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3-twofiles concatenates 2 files
-4-lastlines prints the last 10 lines of a file 5-firstlines displays the first 10 lines of a file
+4-lastlines prints the last 10 lines of a file 5-firstlines displays the first 10 lines of a file 6-third_line prints the 3rd line of a file